Murder of Nicola Furlong: Closing statements

-Victim impact statements from members of the Furlong family were read to the court, where Furlong's mother stated she was "repulsed" by the defence team's efforts to slander the good name of her daughter and Hind's callous lack of remorse for her murder, while Furlong's sister spoke of the anguish their father felt when his daughter was falsely described as an alcoholic drug user who had dressed inappropriately to attract attention.
+Victim impact statements from members of the Furlong family were read to the court.
+Furlong's mother stated she was "repulsed" by the defence team's efforts to slander the good name of her daughter and Hinds's callous lack of remorse for her murder, while Furlong's sister spoke of the anguish their father felt when his daughter was falsely described as an alcoholic drug user who had dressed inappropriately to attract attention.
 The statements were so harrowing that several of the judges began to cry as they were read out.

 Lead prosecutor Kenji Horikoshi demanded a five-to-10-year jail sentence as punishment for Hinds, declaring that he had shown no remorse and had "violated Nicola's dignity" with his false portrayal of her as a sexually aggressive woman.
-Defence lawyer Kenji Hattori countered that there was not enough evidence to convict Hinds of murder, and that testimony given by Doctor Kenichi Yoshida was prejudiced in favour of the prosecution.
+Defence lawyer Kenji Hattori countered that there was not enough evidence to convict Hinds of murder, and that testimony given by Dr Kenichi Yoshida was prejudiced in favour of the prosecution.

-When offered the opportunity to address the court, Hinds instead spoke directly to Furlongs parents in an effort to downplay the result of his actions.
+When offered the opportunity to address the court, Hinds instead spoke directly to Furlong's parents in an effort to downplay the result of his actions.
 After objections by prosecutors, Hinds then addressed the judges and claimed to firmly believe he was not ultimately responsible for Furlong's death.